andreivmaksimov/ngn-bibf-techtalk-how-to-cook-your-cloud/README.md

 <p align="center">
   <a href="http://www.ngn.com.tr/" target="_blank"><img src="https://github.com/andreivmaksimov/ngn-bibf-techtalk-how-to-cook-your-cloud/raw/master/NGN_logo.png"></a>
 </p>
 This is code examples for "How to cook your cloud, have free time and save money" TechTalk at Bahrain.

+Slides are available here at [SlideShare](https://www.slideshare.net/andreimaksimov3/how-to-cook-your-cloud-have-free-time-and-save-money)

 All you need is to clone this repository, install Terraform and Ansible and play with this examples:

 ## Init terraform